 Duncannon is a very small borough located in the state of Pennsylvania.
 With a population of 1,487 people and two constituent neighborhoods, Duncannon is the 675th largest community in Pennsylvania.
-Duncannon has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Duncannon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 The most common language spoken in Duncannon is English.
 Other important languages spoken here include Chinese and Gujarathi.